 Stucco Repair – How to Repair Stucco

-To repair larger cracks and holes, you can apply a premixed stucco patch.
+You can apply a premixed stucco patch to repair larger cracks and holes.
 This material should match the surrounding stucco finish and be allowed to cure for a minimum of 24 hours.
 Once cured, apply a coat of water-based paint to cover the repaired area.
 When completed, the patch should feel flexible and pliable, indicating that the repair is sufficiently strong.
 Furthermore, it prevents moisture from penetrating behind the stucco.

 Cracks in stucco may be caused by settling or other natural causes.
 You can repair these cracks yourself or call a professional for the job.
 But if the cracks are wider than a dime, you need to contact a professional stucco repair service.
 Otherwise, you may have to deal with a larger problem in the future, such as water penetration.
 In this case, you should hire a professional stucco repair service who can provide you with the right advice on how to repair the stucco.